avirshup/DockerMake/README.md

 ```

-#### **`secret-files`**
+#### **`secret_files`**
 **Read these caveats first**

  - This is an alpha-stage feature.
 DO NOT rely on it as a security tool.
-You must carefully verify that your final image, and all its layers AND its history, are free of sensitive information before deploying them.
+You must carefully verify that your final image, and all its layers AND its history, are free of sensitive information before deploying or publishing them.
  - It relies on [experimental docker daemon features](https://github.com/docker/docker-ce/blob/master/components/cli/experimental/README.md).
  - Although your final image won't contain your secrets, they will be present in intermediate images on your build machine.
-Your secrets will be exposed with all `docker` users on your build machine.
+Your secrets will be exposed to all `docker` users on your build machine.
+ - When you define `secret_files` for a step, it only erases files that are added in the `build` definition _for that step_.
+Files added in other steps will remain exposed in your image's layers.

 **Background**

 It's often necessary to perform some form of authentication during a build - for instance, you might need to clone a private git repository or download dependencies from a private server.
-To perform these tasks in a container at build-time, you'll need to provide credentials during the build process.
-However, it's quite challenging to do so without leaving those credentials inside a layer of the final docker image or its history.
+However, it's quite challenging to do so without leaving your credentials inside a layer of the final docker image or its history.

-Files added or created in a given step can be designated as `secret-files` in DockerMake.yml.
+Files added or created in a given step can be designated as `secret_files` in DockerMake.yml.
 These files will be automatically erased at the end of the step, and the step's layers will be squashed to keep the files out of the history.

  **Example**
 ```yml